tepiloxtl/ovh-availability-notifier/README.md

 # ovh-availability-notifier
 This is still WIP, but it works if used delicately.
-Each destination can support however many SKUs, but they are all send separately for now
+Each destination can support however many SKUs, but they are all send separately for now.
+Supports Discord webhook and ntfy

 On first run it will print available offers with their ids